I love providing useful every day tips that help make people's lives better, easier, and more affordable.

 If your bathtub drain is clogged up with hair and grime, then the easiest way to get it cleaned and working properly again is to use a plunger, or in tougher situations, a plumber’s snake.

-There are 2 types of plungers available to buy, and the recommended type is featured in the photograph opposite.
+There are two types of plungers available to buy, and the recommended type is featured in the photograph opposite.
 This type of plunger produces a lot more air than the cheaper version, and so will probably do a better job of unclogging your bathtub drain.